MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 # Explore data analytics in Microsoft Fabric

-In this exercise you'll explore data ingestion and analytics in a Microsoft Fabric Lakehouse.
+In this lab, you'll explore how to bring in and analyze data using **Microsoft Fabric**, an all-in-one analytics platform that handles everything from storing data to building reports in one place.

+You'll work with a **lakehouse**, which is a single place that can store both raw data files *and* organized tables you can query with SQL.
+You'll then use a **pipeline** (an automated, guided way to copy data from one place to another) to bring in a real-world set of New York City taxi trips, and finish by running SQL queries to answer questions about the data.

 By completing this lab, you will:

-- **Understand Microsoft Fabric Lakehouse concepts**: Learn how to create workspaces and lakehouses, which are central to organizing and managing data assets in Fabric.
+- **Understand Microsoft Fabric lakehouse concepts**: Learn how to create workspaces and lakehouses, which are central to organizing and managing data in Fabric.
-- **Ingest data using pipelines**: Use a guided pipeline to bring external data into the lakehouse, making it query-ready without manual coding.
+- **Bring in data using a pipeline**: Use a guided pipeline to load external data into the lakehouse, making it ready to query without writing any code.
-- **Explore and query data with SQL**: Analyze ingested data using familiar SQL queries, gaining insights directly within Fabric.
+- **Explore and query data with SQL**: Analyze the loaded data using familiar SQL queries, gaining insights directly within Fabric.
-- **Manage resources**: Learn best practices for cleaning up resources to avoid unnecessary charges.
+- **Manage resources**: Learn good habits for cleaning up resources to avoid unnecessary charges.

+Don't worry if these terms are new, every step is explained as you go.

-## Background on the NYC Taxi Dataset:
+## Background on the NYC Taxi dataset

 The "NYC Taxi - Green" dataset contains detailed records of taxi trips in New York City, including pickup and drop-off times, locations, trip distances, fares, and passenger counts.
-It is widely used in data analytics and machine learning for exploring urban mobility, demand forecasting, and anomaly detection.
-In this lab, you’ll use this real-world dataset to practice data ingestion and analysis in Microsoft Fabric.
+It's widely used in data analytics for exploring how people move around a city, forecasting demand, and spotting unusual patterns.
+In this lab, you'll use this real-world dataset to practice bringing in and analyzing data in Microsoft Fabric.

 This lab will take approximately **30** minutes to complete.